anitagraser/Nautilus/README.md

 # Citation
 If you use [Fed]Nautilus in your project, we would appreciate citations to the following paper:

 > Andreas Tritsarolis, Nikos Pelekis, Konstantina Bereta, Dimitris Zissis, and Yannis Theodoridis.
 2024.
 On Vessel Location Forecasting and the Effect of Federated Learning.
-Submitted
+In Proceedings of the 25th Conference on Mobile Data Management (MDM).

 # Acknowledgement